Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

+The WFA serves ride $\rho_t$ at time-step $t$ by switching from the current taxi configuration $L^{t-1}$, to a new configuration $L^{t}$.
+Specifically, it selects $L^{t}$ which minimizes (a) the minimum total cost of starting from $L^{0}$, serving in turn $\rho_0, \rho_1, \dots, \rho_{t-1}$, and ending up in $L^{t}$, plus (b) the distance traveled by a taxi to move from its position in $L^{t-1}$ to that in $L^{t}$.

-WFA is perhaps the most important $k$-server algorithm, as it provides the best competitive ratio to date, due to the celebrated result of \cite{koutsoupias1995k}.
-It is a dynamic programming approach which, intuitively, computes the optimal solution until time $t - 1$, plus a greedy cost for switching taxi locations.
-An obvious obstacle that makes the algorithm intractable in practice is that the complexity rises from step to step, resulting in computation and/or memory issues.
-We implemented an efficient implementation using network flows, as described in \cite{Rudec2013}.
+An obvious obstacle that makes the algorithm intractable in practice is that the complexity increases from step to step, resulting in computation and/or memory issues.
+To circumvent this obstacle, we implemented an efficient variant using network flows, as described in \cite{Rudec2013}.
 Yet, as the authors of \cite{Rudec2013} state as well, the only practical way of using the WFA is switching to its window version $w$-WFA, where we only optimize for the last $w$ rides.
 Even though the complexity of $w$-WFA does not change between time-steps, it does change with the number of taxis.
 The resulting network has $2|\mathcal{P}| + 2|\mathcal{V}| + 2$ nodes, and we have to run the Bellman–Ford algorithm \cite{bellman1958routing} at least once to compute the potential of nodes and make the costs positive (Bellman–Ford runs in $\mathcal{O}(|\mathcal{P}||\mathcal{V}|)$.
-We refer the reader to \cite{bertsekas1998network}) for more details on network optimization.
+We refer the reader to \cite{bertsekas1998network} for more details on network optimization.
 As before, the source of the ride is chosen randomly between the sources of the two requests composing the ride.